sjciasullo/DJVoter/README.md

 ## Login
 He can login to his profile, which shows him the songs he has added in order from most to least voted.
-He can also see a list of songs from his favorited songs on his Soundcloud (checkout his soundcloud https://soundcloud.com/cedric_lee).
+He can also see a list of songs from his favorited songs on his jamendo (checkout his jamendo https://jamendo.com/cedric_lee).

 ## Select Song
 Ceddy_ced creates a room where his friends can go listen to the music he chooses for